chvia223/data-structure-tutorial/2-linked-lists.md

 We're going to look at how things are added to linked lists.

-First, we'll need to call the appropriate method to add data to a new node.
+First, we'll need to call the appropriate method to add data to a new node to the tail.
 ``` python
 from collections import deque as linked_list